zerotier/terraform-multicloud-quickstart/README.md

 - Alibaba Cloud
 - Equinix Metal

-That's a lot of services providers, but I recommend using them all for dramatic effect.
+That's a lot of services providers.
+You'll need at least two for demonstration purposes, but I recommend using them all for dramatic effect.
 Digital Ocean was chosen at random to provide DNS service for the lab.

 The first time through, you will encounter a few hurdles.
 Each cloud vendor brings their own special brand of pain.
 For example, on AWS,